What is a

 TemplateColumn

-Controls which controls are rendered in the column
+the controls which are rendered in the column and the data fields bound to the

 CommandField